 Content Marketing Examples Using Infographics

-Infographics are big news in 2020, with over 27,000 searches on Google for the term to date.
+Infographics are big news in 2021, with over 27,000 searches on Google for the term to date.
 They are popular with consumers because they are easy to digest nuggets of information, presented in graphic form.
 In an era where we are hard-pressed for time, being able to see content quickly and easily is always going to be popular.
-If you are starting to think about your content marketing strategy for 2021, creating an infographic should be at the very top of your list.
+If you are starting to think about your content marketing strategy for 2022, creating an infographic should be at the very top of your list.

+We think that infographics are a simply stunning way to market your business.
 If you need any convincing when it comes to why infographics work really well in digital content marketing campaigns, take a look at some of our favourite ones.

 LinkedIn – A Well Balanced Blog

 We hark way back to 2014 with this beauty of an infographic when they were only just becoming ‘a thing’.
 LinkedIn knows exactly what makes a good blog post and now exactly what makes a good infographic, so combined the two for this unforgettable graphic.

 We are all familiar with images and graphics showing us what makes up the perfect diet or plate of food, so LinkedIn took this concept and ran with it completely, exchanging the food for blog aspects.
 There are so many ‘how to create the perfect blog post’ posts out there, but the thematic approach to the subject made LinkedIn stand out in the crowd.
 It is a visual metaphor, communicating what can be fairly dull information.
 It looks great, it’s memorable and it presents the information perfectly.
 If Carlsberg made infographics…well, you know the rest.

 There are many variations of this infographic, all very similar and all share the same information.
 It has also been adapted to suit different businesses and consumer needs – ‘if Facebook was 100 people’ and so on.
 It is an internationally recognised infographic, even with the slight variations.